hakito/docker-nginx-ssl-proxy/README.md

 ## Certificate Data

-A `/etc/letsencrypt` volume is used to maintain certificate data.
-An `account_key.json` file holds the key to your Let's Encrypt account - which provides a convenient way to revoke a certificate.
+A `/certs` volume is used to maintain certificate data.
+It must be generated externally with acme.sh.

 ## Customizing